aaronwht/react-session-timer/README.md

 ### Notes:
 - The variable `timerLength` in `src/utils.ts` is hard-coded to `1200` seconds - 20 minutes of inactivity automatically signs a user out.
-- `SessionExpirationModal.tsx` contains configuration settings for when the Extend Session modal displays.
+- `SessionExpirationModal.tsx` contains configuration settings for modal display.
+- `PrivatePage.tsx` calls the `extendSession` function - this extends (or slides) the user's expiration time.
+Some use cases require user validation with every API request.
+- The app creates two `localStorage` items; `token` and `member`.
+Missing either one indicates tampering and signs the user out.